top of page

 Eliseo Vivas

-Eliseo Vivas, John Evans professor of oral and ntellectual philosophy at Northwestern University, has written several books in the field of art and culture and is working on three new books, including The Development of the Current Intellectual Ethos.
+Eliseo Vivas, the John Evans Professor of Oral and Intellectual Philosophy at Northwestern University, has written several books in the field of art and culture and is working on three new books, including The Development of the Current Intellectual Ethos.

 Gerald Vizenor